petejkim/factory-lady/README.md

 factory.define('post', Post, {
   // create associations using factory.assoc(model, key)
-  // or factory.assoc('user') to return the user object itself
+  // or factory.assoc('user') to return the user object itself.

-  // optionally provide default values to the associated
-  // factory by passing an object as third argument
-  user_id: factory.assoc('user', 'id', { role: author }),
+  user_id: factory.assoc('user', 'id'),
   subject: 'Hello World',
   // you can refer to other attributes using `this`
   slug: function() {